MisterClean/tactical-prairie-guide/README.md

 6. **Butterfly Weed (Asclepias tuberosa):** This perennial is a type of milkweed and is great for attracting monarch butterflies.
 It's hardy and can handle cold winters.

-Remember, it's best to plant native species in the fall or spring, and some of these perennials might take a year or two to establish and start blooming.
-Check your local native plant nursery for availability and additional planting advice.

 Native prairie plants can take some time to establish, so don't be discouraged if you don't see growth right away.
 With time, you'll see the fruits of your labor. 🌼